Reservation process and legals

 While some solicitors charge a flat fee for conveyancing, others will often charge a percentage of your property value.
 On average, your standard solicitor legal fees when buying a house fall between £500 and £1,500, plus 20% for VAT.
 Disbursements can cost up to £300.

 When you pay your solicitor, you’re paying the direct fee plus an additional amount to cover their time and costs.
 As we’ve mentioned, fees can vary due to a number of factors relating to both your property and the solicitor, so it’s well worth shopping around and requesting quotes to find a great deal.
-If you would like a hand, just speak to your Keepmoat sales adviser who will be more than happy to supply a list of recommended solicitors.
+If you would like a hand, just speak to your Keepmoat sales executive who will be more than happy to supply a list of recommended solicitors.

 Do you have to pay solicitors fees upfront when buying a house?